awslabs/device-monitor/PROJECT_USER_GUIDE.md

 ### GraphQL API

-FleetWatch uses GraphQL for all API interactions.
+Device Monitor uses GraphQL for all API interactions.
 The API provides:

 #### Queries